Look Beyond The Storm Clouds Hovering Over Silicon Motion

 “The iPhone 6s in turn appears to use NVMe, which rules out both UFS and traditional eMMC.”

-At the Flash Memory Summit in August, 2015, Sandisk predicted the eventual adoption of such a solution.
+At the Flash Memory Summit in August 2015, SanDisk predicted the eventual adoption of such a solution.

 In 2015, Apple's iPhone, as a single product, was the largest consumer of NAND flash at 15%.
 In 2016, with the introduction of the iPhone 7 and multiple storage options, the product's consumption was expected to increase significantly.